R Regular Expressions: Pattern Matching with stringr (20 Examples)

 Exercise 3: Extract domain names from email addresses

-Given a vector of email addresses, extract just the domain name (everything after the @ sign, excluding the top-level domain).
+Given a vector of email addresses, extract just the domain (everything after the @) using a lookbehind.
+Store the result in my_domains.

 Click to reveal solution

-Let's combine everything from this tutorial in a realistic pipeline.
-You have a messy data frame of customer records and need to extract, validate, and clean multiple fields using regex.
+Let's combine every technique from this tutorial in a realistic pipeline.
+You have a messy data frame of customer records where each row is a single pipe-delimited string, and you need to extract, validate, and clean several fields at once.

 Summary